Intermittent Private Information Retrieval with Application to Location Privacy: Canonical Case: two requests

-for any $s,x \in [K]$ is always a feasible solution for any given $p(x,s)$.
-In the context of PIR, it indicates that using the private retrieval scheme over $K$ messages for non-private requests $X$ preserves the privacy all the time.
+for $x^{(1)},x^{(0)} \in [K]$ is always a feasible solution for any given $p(x^{(1)},x^{(0)})$.
+In the context of PIR, it indicates that using the private retrieval scheme over $K$ messages is always feasible when querying for the request $X^{(1)}$.